The story contained in this page covers the

 Colt AR 16 5.56mm Rifle.

-"weapon of Vietnam".
-As described above, it was a very
+Vietnam".
+As described above, it was a very necessary

-necessary improvement on the AR 15 Armalite.
-It was
+improvement on the AR 15 Armalite.
+It was capable of

-capable of firing a great number of rounds in the
+firing a great number of rounds in the general direction

-general direction in which is was pointed and because of
+in which is was pointed and because of the small calibre

-the small calibre the ammunition was lighter and
+the ammunition was lighter and therefore an individual

-bullet was actually really as limited as any other small
+really as limited as any other small calibre, high

-calibre, high velocity round.
-It was all very simple;
+velocity round.
+It was all very simple; how many could

-how many could you carry?
+you carry?
 That was the advantage.
-From
+From an armourer's

-an armourer's view point, perhaps the best thing to come
+view point, perhaps the best thing to come out of Mr.

-out of Mr. Colt's effort was that they came with a good,
+Colt's effort was that they came with a good, small

-small diameter cleaning rod which was excellent for the
+diameter cleaning rod which was excellent for the SLR

 cleaning rods out of fencing wire.